Name: Richard, Bee, Sam & Ari

 Nick works as a teacher at Christian Academy of Baguio, an International school.
 Christian Academy provides a Christian education for the children of pastors and missionaries serving in the Philippines.
 Elaine volunteers as a recess supervisor and as a teachers assistant and also takes care of their son, Jack Ethan who was born in February 2011.
 Nick and Elaine are always seeking to be led by The Holy Spirit so they can see their passion to see their friends and neighbours come to the Lord fulfilled.

 Nick and Elaine are part of The Well Community Church in London.

 South East Asia

 Ministry Focus: Social Justice, Aid and Development

-Paul and Lucy have a heart to plant a sustainable and reproducing church family with a bias to serve the poor in Sparks City.
+The Clarkson family have a heart to plant a sustainable and reproducing church family with a bias to serve the poor in Sparks City.
 They are specifically working into the heroin sub-culture of the population and run a home for “1st stager’s” who detox with them.
 The live-in programme includes lots of worship & praying through their pasts and then after a year or 2 they can help more regularly in their cafe, which acts as a base for much of what they do in the centre of time.